 - 1. Transaction structure and participants

 - 2. Transaction documents

 - 3. Issuing documents

+- 4. Other rating relevant documentation

 There are no other attributes and limitations of the credit rating or rating outlook other than displayed on the CRA website.
 Furthermore, CRA considers satisfactory the quality and extent of information available on the rated entity.
 In regard to the rated entity, Creditreform Rating AG regarded available historical data as sufficient.